Humerous/video_image_technologies_website/README.md

 ## How To Use

-01.\Simple click the link and contach me - https://video-image-technologies-website.vercel.app/
-Hope you enjoy!
+01._ Simple click the link and contact me - https://video-image-technologies-website.vercel.app/ Hope you enjoy!

 #### Installation